How Automated Product Descriptions can save Time and Money and boost SEO

 What do you use the software for automated content generation for?

-Primarily, we wanted to use the AX Semantics software to generate product descriptions for our entire range of designs.
+Primarily, we wanted to use the natural language generation software from AX Semantics to auto generate product descriptions for our entire range of designs.
 Alongside that though, we also wanted to generate instructive, but - for SEO reasons - differentiated product page text that would help explain our service, how to order, and ultimately improve a customer’s experience on our site.

 How many descriptions have you already generated/do you plan to generate?

 Our first batch of texts was around 3,500 in number, but each broken into multiple parts, corresponding to different sections of our website.
 The average text size was 550 words, meaning that we generated almost 2 million words in total.
 However, this is just the tip of the iceberg.
 It is our intention to drastically increase our design range and product offering over the next year.
-With AX Semantics, we feel confident that we can stay on top of the User Experience and SEO challenges that this rate of growth presents.
+With AX Semantics, we feel confident that we can stay on top of the User Experience and SEO challenges that this rate of growth presents and we are sure that this kind of SEO automation will work for us.

 Essentially, a main constraint of product expansion has been removed entirely.